 Winterize Sprinklers and Feel Secure

 Some things people can do themselves like painting, staining and lawn care.
 Certainly, professionals can do these things better and faster, but they also cost money.
 However, there are some things you can do that is still probably best left to the pros.
 Winterizing a sprinkler system is something that should be left to those who know what they’re doing.
-Winterizing sprinklers does not cost that much, even if you consider the cost of doing it once a year for several years, but the cost of not doing it right can mean replacing the whole system.
+Winterizing sprinklers does not cost that much, even if you consider the cost of doing it once a year for several years, but not doing it right can mean paying higher costs to replace your sprinkler system.